Software is infrastructure: failures, successes, costs, and the case for formal verification: Related works

+In \cref{sec:program-analysis}, and in particular \cref{tab:software-size} we used lines of code as metric for software size.
+The problem of growing software was essentially already outlined by E. W. Dijkstra in \cite{EWD963}: \begin{quote} When we had no computers, we had no programming problem either.
+When we had a few computers, we had a mild programming problem.
+Confronted with machines a million times as powerful, we are faced with a gigantic programming problem. [\ldots] As a result, programming has become one of our most demanding intellectual activities, requiring great clarity of expression and the utmost economy of reasoning.
+This conclusion has never been refuted; it is, however, regularly denied because of its uncomfortable implications. \end{quote} A discussion of metrics for software complexity can be found in \cite[Chapter 8]{10.5555/1941689}.
+The issues due to the complexity of large software systems have been discussed in \cite{MoseleyMarks06}.
+Papers that discuss how increasing software size affects various aspects of software engineering are for instance \cite{naude2007,zhang2009distributionprogramsizesimplications}.

 Code that uses floating point arithmetic is notoriously error prone.
-The code snippet in \cref{exa:fp} is just one example of subtle behavoiur.
-We refer the interested reader to \cite{10.1145/103162.103163} and the handbook \cite{10.5555/1823389} for further details.
+The code snippet in Exercise~(\ref{exa:fp}) is just one example of subtle behaviour.
+We refer the interested reader to~\cite{10.1145/103162.103163} and the handbook~\cite{10.5555/1823389} for further details.
 A discussion of interesting bugs is provided in Section 1.3 of that handbook.

 The first proof of correctness of a program is probably the one published in the paper ``Checking a large routine'' in $1949$ \cite{4640518} by that Alan Mathison Turing himself.
+An overview of the history of software verification is given in \cite{DBLP:journals/sttt/FerraraAC24}.
+The content of \cref{sec:costs} substantiates Section 3.3 of that overview.